This course is available to apprentice chefs, and also to people who are currently working in industry in kitchen hand or cook roles.

 - On-campus workshops are delivered 8am-4pm, one day each week.

-- On-campus workshops are delivered 1 day per week, 8am-4pm, for 3 years.
+- On-campus workshops are delivered 2 day per week (Thursday and Friday), 9am-4pm, for 18 months.

 You must be employed as an apprentice prior to undertaking this course, or for non-apprenticeship applicants you must be currently employed in industry in kitchen hand or cook roles.